iExecBlockchainComputing/deploy-workerpool/README.md

 ## The Core server should publish workerpool orders

 The order-publisher-std service should publish workerpool orders on the marketplace (within some minutes).
-You can check those orders by running an iExec CLI command inside this container : <pre>docker-compose exec -T "order-publisher-std" sh -c 'iexec orderbook workerpool "$WORKERPOOL" --chain "$CHAIN" --tag "$TAG"'</pre>
+You can check those orders by running an iExec CLI command inside this container: <pre>docker-compose exec -T "order-publisher-std" sh -c 'iexec orderbook workerpool "$WORKERPOOL" --chain "$CHAIN" --tag "$TAG"'</pre>

-You can check the service logs to see orders being published : <pre>docker-compose logs "order-publisher-std"</pre>
+You can check the service logs to see orders being published: <pre>docker-compose logs "order-publisher-std"</pre>

 ## Order manual management